postmannen/steward/README.md

 # steward

-Command & Control systems that are either always online or occasionally available online.
-Similar to Servers or IOT platforms where the link for reaching them can be stable wire/fibre LAN connections, or not-always-connected satellite links or GSM connections, or devices available over WAN connections.

-The idea behind Steward is to help out with exactly these issues, allowing you to handle the state of your servers/containers/nodes.
+Steward is a Command & Control backend system for Servers, IOT and Edge platforms where the network link for reaching them can be reliable like local networks, or totally unreliable like satellite links.
+An end node can even be offline when you give it a command, and Steward will make sure that the command is delivered when the node comes online.

+Example use cases can be:

+- Start shell sessions on end nodes run scripts or a series of commands to change config, restart services and control those systems.
+- Gather IOT/OT data from both secure and not secure devices and systems, and transfer them encrypted in a secure way over the internet to your central system for handling those data.
+- Collect metrics or monitor end nodes and store the result on a central Steward instance, or pass those data on to another central system for handling metrics or monitoring data.
+- Distribute certificates.

+As long as you can do something as an operator on in a shell on a system you can do the same with Steward in a secure way to one or all end nodes (servers) in one go with one single message/command.

 - [steward](#steward)
   - [What is it ?](#what-is-it-)